raisasherif/Website2023/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Environmental economics
+- Environmental Economics
-- Behavioural economics
+- Behavioural Economics
 - Development

 # Education to show in About widget